Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

-where the product is taken over the orbits of the $H$-set $(\mb{n},\al)$ and the $K_i\subset H$ are the stabilizers of chosen elements in the corresponding orbit. \end{lem}
+where the product is taken over the orbits of the $H$-set $\bn^{\al}$ and the $K_i\subset H$ are the stabilizers of chosen elements in the corresponding orbit. \end{lem}

-\begin{proof} The $\LA$-action on $X^n$ is given by
+\begin{proof} The $\LA_{\al}$-action on $X^n$ is given by

-The partition of $\bf{n}$ into $H$-orbits decomposes $\bf{n}$ as the wedge of finite subsets, each with a transitive set of shuffled indices, so it is enough to consider each $H$-orbit separately.
-Thus we may as well assume that the $H$-action on $(\mb{n}, \al)$ is transitive.
-Note that this reduction is natural in $X$.
+The partition of $\bf{n}^\al$ into $H$-orbits decomposes $\bf{n}$ as the wedge of finite subsets, each with a transitive set of shuffled indices, so it is enough to consider each $H$-orbit separately.
+Thus we may as well assume that the $H$-action on $\bn^{\al}$ is transitive.
+Note that this reduction depends only on $\al$ and is natural in $X$.